Sounders have only played in the MLS for 11 seasons. However, in each season

 Goalkeeper Bryan Meredith (£180k) is surplus to requirements as you will rarely need three GK’s on FIFA 20 Career Mode.
 With only eight defenders in the squad, you should employ a one in one out policy, so you don’t leave yourself too thin on defensive cover.

-The sale of these five players should add an extra £1.5m to your transfer budget and around £9k in wages.
+these five players should add an extra £1.5m to your transfer budget and around

 Who to Sign?